cloudfoundry/java-buildpack/docs/framework-introscope_agent.md

 # Introscope Agent Framework
-The Introscope Agent Framework causes an application to be automatically configured to work with a bound [Introscope service][].
+The Introscope Agent Framework causes an application to be automatically configured to work with a bound [Introscope service][].  **Note:** This framework is disabled by default.

 <table>
   <tr>